Jbachtiger/ci-pp3-hangman/README.md

 - [PyPi.org](https://pypi.org/project/colorama/) - was used to understand how to use the colorama api to print coloured terminal text
 - [StackOverflow](https://stackoverflow.com/) - was used to broaden knowledge to trooubleshoot issues
 - [Kylie Ying Youtube Tutorial](https://www.youtube.com/watch?v=8ext9G7xspg&t=1465s&ab_channel=freeCodeCamp.org) - this Youtube tutorial was used for inspiration and was part of my orignal research into Hangman games
+- Code Institute Tutor Support - I used tutor support a couple times to help me identify and resolve issues with my python code

 ### Acknowledgments
 - My mentor for their support, advice and patience when reviewing this project with me